dfinity/candid/spec/Candid-Motoko.md

    be exported, such as mutable arrays.

- * The type export mapping is not injective: there may be different Motoko types that map to the same IDL type, e.g. `Char`, `Word32` and `Nat32`.
+ * The type export mapping is not injective: there may be different Motoko types that map to the same Candid type, e.g. `Char`, `Word32` and `Nat32`.

-   This implies that round-tripping an Motoko type via the IDL can yield different types.
+   This implies that round-tripping an Motoko type via the Candid can yield different types.

- * For some types, not all IDL values may be accepted: for example, `Char` is may be exported as `nat32`, but not all `nat32` values can be read as `Char`.
+ * For some types, not all Candid values may be accepted: for example, `Char` is may be exported as `nat32`, but not all `nat32` values can be read as `Char`.
 This can only be the case for types not in the image of the type import mapping.